One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

-Following \cite{TabBERT}, after pre-training, the final embeddings of the Sequence Transformer ($\pmb{z}_1, ..., \pmb{z}_t$) are used as input of an LSTM which is trained for a supervised regression task using the pollution target values.
-Similarly, we first train UniTTab using self-supervision and then we train an LSTM (using the same LSTM architecture adopted in \cite{TabBERT}) on top of the final embeddings of our Sequence Transformer.
-In \cref{sec.Main-Results} we also show the results obtained by directly fine-tuning our model, without using an LSTM, and we provide a comparison with TabBERT using both the original and our training/testing partition.
+In this section, we analyze the contribution of each component of our method.
+We use the Pollution Dataset \citep{PollutionDataset} and a random subset of the Transaction Dataset \citep{TabBERT} (400K time series, see \Cref{sec:setting} for more details).
+The former dataset is composed of time series where each row contains $k=11$ fields, 10 of which are numerical attributes and one is categorical (\Cref{sec:Dataset-statistics}).
+Hence, this dataset is particularly suitable for investigating the influence of different numerical feature representations (\Cref{sec.Method}).
+The downstream task is a regression task, and the performance is measured using RMSE (the lower the better).
+In the Transaction Dataset, the rows of the time series are composed of 2 numerical and 8 categorical attributes, and its associated downstream task is a binary classification task.
+In this case, we use the F1 score as the performance metric (the higher the better).
+Both datasets contain a time stamp attribute, which we represent using 4 time attributes as explained in \Cref{sec.Method}.
+For both datasets, following \citep{TabBERT}, after self-supervised pre-training, the final embeddings of the Sequence Transformer ($\pmb{z}_1, ..., \pmb{z}_t$) are used as input to an LSTM which is (separately) trained to solve a supervised regression or binary classification task using the corresponding task labels.
+Specifically, we first train UniTTab using \Cref{eq.masked-token-loss} and then we train an LSTM (using the same LSTM architecture adopted in \citep{TabBERT}) on top of the final embeddings of our Sequence Transformer.
+In \Cref{sec.Main-Results} we also show the results obtained by directly fine-tuning our model, without using an LSTM, as well as comparative results obtained using the full Transaction Dataset and both the original and our partition of the Pollution Dataset.